top of page

 - Neuter campaign (Nov 16-22, sold out)

-- 6 nights in a traditional colonial hotel, view here.
+- 6 nights in a colonial hotel in Otavalo, view here.
 'Hostal' means hotel (not hostel) in South America

 - 5 days of high neutering high numbers of dogs and cats